Planning a family is an exciting time and the UK is considered one of the safest places in the world to give birth.

-Losing a child is a deeply traumatic experience, particularly when a baby dies within the neonatal period for no immediately apparent reason.
+Losing a child is a deeply traumatic experience, particularly when a baby is stillborn or dies within the neonatal period for no immediately apparent reason.

 Figures from the Office of National Statistics (ONS) show that there were 2.8 neonatal deaths for every 1,000 live births in England and Wales in 2019.
 In most cases, the death of a baby within 28 days of their birth is unavoidable.

-Unavoidable health complications can sadly lead to a baby’s death within just a few short weeks of their birth.
+Unavoidable health complications can sadly lead to a baby being stillborn or their death within just a few short weeks of birth.
 These incidents can be a result of one or more health related issues including: